 If you like the performance of the LG B8, but are concerned about burn-in and would prefer an LED TV, check out the Samsung Q8FN.
 Although the Q8FN doesn't have the same outstanding dark room performance of the OLED B8, it performs admirably thanks to the excellent native contrast ratio and decent full array local dimming.
 It also doesn't have as much stutter as the B8, great for movie buffs.
-The Q8FN also has some great gaming features if you have an Xbox One or AMD graphics card, including FreeSync variable refresh rate support, auto game mode, and low latency motion interpolation for gaming.
+The Q8FN also has some great gaming features if you have an Xbox One or an AMD graphics card, including FreeSync variable refresh rate support, auto game mode, and low latency motion interpolation for gaming.

 The Vizio P Series Quantum is the best LED TV that we've tested so far, better even than the Samsung Q8FN, but it can be extremely difficult to find.
 It looks excellent in any setting.
 It has outstanding dark room performance thanks to excellent native contrast and a great local dimming feature.
 It is also one of the brightest TVs we've ever reviewed.
 Unfortunately, the Vizio Quantum has a rather limited smart interface that, while very well-designed, lacks the capability to add additional apps.
 It is also only available in one size, 65".